Towards practical PDMP sampling: Metropolis adjustments, locally adaptive step-sizes, and NUTS-based time lengths: Practical Simulation of PDMPs through Metropolis Adjustment

 where $z_i = \xi_{\Phi_{\tau_{i} - \tau_{i-1}}(z_{i-1})}(v_i)$, that is the state of the PDMP after the $i$-th jump. \item The probability of a path $z$ conditionally on its starting point $z_0$ has a density $\tilde{p}(z | z_0)$ on $\{z_0\} \times \bigcup_{k \in \mathbb{N}} \left( ]0,T[ \times V \right)^k$. \end{enumerate}

 \end{proposition} \begin{proof} Similar to Proposition \ref{prop:path-density}. \end{proof}

 The previous proposition, which will be a core part of the Metropolis correction, doesn't require any specific assumption on $\tilde \lambda$.
-However, we add two assumptions on $\tilde\lambda$ to ensure it can be properly simulated and admit a workable density: \begin{assumption} \begin{enumerate} \item $\tilde\lambda$ does not depend on what happens before $(z_0,\gamma)$, \item The first event time of an inhomogeneous Poisson process with rate $\tilde \lambda$ can be sampled exactly, \item The integral $\int_0^t \tilde \lambda(t) dt$ can be computed exactly. \end{enumerate} \end{assumption} The first condition ensures that the kernel that associates $(\tilde z_0,\gamma)$ to $(\tilde z_T,\gamma)$ is a Markov kernel, the second condition ensures that we can simulate the process in practice, and the third condition allows for the Metropolis adjustment.
+However, we add two assumptions on $\tilde\lambda$ to ensure it can be properly simulated and admit a workable density:

+\begin{assumption} \begin{enumerate} \item At any time $t \in [\tau_i, \tau_{i+1})$, the approximate rate $\tilde{\lambda}(t)$ is a measurable function of the initial state $(z_0, \gamma)$, the sequence of past jump times and locations $(\tau_1, z_1, \dots, \tau_i, z_i)$, and the elapsed time.
+In other words, it does not depend on the state of the process prior to $(z_0, \gamma)$, \item The first event time of an inhomogeneous Poisson process with rate $\tilde \lambda$ can be sampled exactly, \item The integral $\int_0^t \tilde \lambda(t) \, \mathrm{d} t$ can be computed exactly. \end{enumerate} \end{assumption} The first condition ensures that the kernel that associates $(\tilde z_0,\gamma)$ to $(\tilde z_T,\gamma)$ is a Markov kernel, the second condition ensures that we can simulate the process in practice, and the third condition allows for the Metropolis adjustment.

-\paragraph{Piecewise constant approximation} The simplest approximation is for a fixed step size $h$:
+\paragraph{Piecewise-Constant Rate Approximation} The simplest approximation is for a fixed step size $h$: